mwaylabs/generator-m-ionic/docs/guides/eslint.md

 - Webstorm - https://www.jetbrains.com/webstorm/help/using-javascript-code-quality-tools.html#d228115e577

 **HINTS**:
-- Generator-M provides a local version of ESLint for you.
+- Generator-M-Ionic provides a local version of ESLint for you.
 So you **don't need to install the eslint package** (neither globally nor locally).
 - For Atom and Sublime both plugins require to have a **parent linting plugin** installed.
 - It may be necessary that you **disable any other style-checking plugin** like jscs or jshint while working with ESLint.